1itachi/portfolio/README.md

 ### Run locally using "npm start".
 ## Contributions are welcomed.
-Please raise a PR with clear explanation of the contibution.
+Please raise a PR with clear explanation of the contribution.